wts-thomas/wts-wordpress-default-theme/readme.txt

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 1.3.3 - 10-28-2022 =
+* Added a btn-block class to make Buttons, display: block; instead of inline-block

 = 1.3.2 - 10-27-2022 =
-* Removed custom Lazy Load functions in favor a more lightweight option (lazyload is not included in this verion - currently working on solution)
+* Removed custom Lazy Load functions in favor a more lightweight option coming soon
+* Note: lazyload is not included in this verion - currently working on solution

 = 1.3.1 - 10-12-2022 =
 * Hides Dashboard Screen Option Meta Boxes to show WTS Support card by default